neo4jrb/activegraph/docs/Configuration.rst

   **record_timestamps**
     **Default:** ``false``

     A Rails-inspired configuration to manage inclusion of the Timestamps module.
-If set to true, all ActiveNode and ActiveRel models will include the Timestamps module and have ``:created_at`` and ``:updated_at`` properties.
+If set to true, all Node and Relationship models will include the Timestamps module and have ``:created_at`` and ``:updated_at`` properties.

   **skip_migration_check**
     **Default:** ``false``